How to Take Payments on Zoom Contact Center: PCI-Compliant Voice Payments

 Zoom Contact Center has grown rapidly out of Zoom's UCaaS heritage.
 AI Companion now sits across the platform — surfacing summaries, drafting responses, and assisting agents in real time.
 The Engagement Studio drag-and-drop flow builder handles routing, IVR, and skill-based assignment.
 But the moment a 16-digit card number needs to be captured, every workaround leaves you exposed: agents reading numbers into recordings, redirecting customers to separate IVRs, or single-PSP integrations that lock you to one acquirer.

 This guide is for merchants taking payments through Zoom Contact Center, and for solution providers and Zoom App Marketplace partners deploying it for clients.
-It covers how Shuttle adds PCI-compliant payment capture to Zoom Contact Center — multi-PSP, fits alongside Engagement Studio flows, and works with both human agents and AI Companion–assisted calls.
+It covers how Shuttle adds PCI-compliant payment capture to a Zoom Contact Center operation today, and exactly what that involves.

 The Payment Gap in Zoom Contact Center